amolabs/docs/protocol.md

 ### Storage ID
 A storage ID is a 32-bit unsigned integer.
-It is represented as a double-quoted decimal number when used in JSON, e.g. in protocol messages.
-However, it is represented as a big-endian integer when it is used to composite another identifier.
+It is represented as a double-quoted decimal number without redundant leading zeroes when used in JSON, e.g. in protocol messages.
+However, it is represented as a 4-byte big-endian integer when it is used to composite another identifier.

 The following types are used in this document.
 - `_storage_id_` = alias of `_decimal_number_`